sachinkavi/AI-Career-Guidance-ChatBot/README.md

 - ✅ Uses .env for API key security (never exposed in code).
 - ✅ Ideal for local or internal educational/counseling use.

+## 📝 License

+This project is licensed under the **MIT License** – feel free to use and modify it.

+## 🔎 Additional Notes

+This project integrates with the [Gemini API (Google Generative Language API)](https://ai.google.com/).
+To use this software, you must obtain your own API key and ensure compliance with [Google’s API usage terms](https://ai.google.dev/gemini-api/terms).
+API keys are not included in this repository for security reasons.